phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Action Buttons

 Your notification can include a maximum of three action buttons.
-You register event listeners with the name of your actions.
-Then when a user clicks on one of the action buttons that event is fired and the listener you have registered is invoked.
-For instance here is a setup with two actions `emailGuests` and `snooze`.
+You register the event callback name for each of your actions, then when a user clicks on one of notification's buttons, the event corresponding to that button is fired and the listener you have registered is invoked.
+For instance, here is a setup with two actions `emailGuests` and `snooze`.

 ```javascript
 const push = PushNotification.init({